sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 * Lastly, Shiller mentions social media as a source of narratives and Google Ngram as a tool for tracking them.
 **TODO: cite coursera

 Combined together, to capture a narrative, one would need a good measure of what many people are discussing about, over time.
-Twitter, in this case, is an almost ideal source of information for capturing this distribution of opinions.
+Twitter (X), in this case, is an almost ideal source of information for capturing this distribution of opinions.

 And how to extract the "narrative" aspect from tweets?
 Aligning with Shiller’s arguments and with existing literature, the extraction might be (for example) a sentiment, a topic, or a specific economic outlook.
 TODO: citations